 Why Use an Education Consultant?

-With their extensive knowledge of schools and organizations, educational consultants can broaden the potential choices, and provide vital help in weighing factors such as cost, location and curriculum.
+With their extensive knowledge of schools and organizations, education consultants can broaden the potential choices, and provide vital help in weighing factors such as cost, location and curriculum.
 With an experienced educational consultant, students and families have the opportunity to explore a wider variety of options and discuss possibilities in a meaningful way.

 Testing: When appropriate, the consultant will recommend testing for purposes of psychological or academic assessment.
 Consultants may either administer these tests themselves, or make a referral to other professionals for testing.